-A quantity, as described by Martin Fowler in his “Analysis Patterns” is defined as a pair which combines an amount and unit (such as 30 litres, 0.25 cl, or 140 cm).
-In search-based applications, there are many cases where you may want to classify your searchable dataset using dimensioned attributes, because such quantities have a special meaning within the business context you are working on.
-The first example that comes in my mind?
+A quantity, as described by Martin Fowler in his “Analysis Patterns” is defined as a pair that combines an amount and unit (such as 30 liters, 0.25 cl, or 140 cm).
+In search-based applications, there are many cases where you may want to classify your searchable dataset using dimensioned attributes because such quantities have a special meaning within the business context you are working on.
+The first example that comes to my mind?

-But if we start from the beginning of a user interaction, there’s no result at all: only the blank textfield where the user is going to type something.
-“Something” could be whatever, anything (in his mind) related with the product he wants to find: a brand, a container type, a model name, a quantity.
-In few words: anything which represents one or more relevant features of the product he’s looking for.
+But if we start from the beginning of user interaction, there’s no result at all: only the blank text field where the user is going to type something.
+“Something” could be whatever, anything (in his mind) related to the product he wants to find: a brand, a container type, a model name, or a quantity.
+In a few words: anything which represents one or more relevant features of the product he’s looking for.

-The main idea behind the quantity detection plugin is the following: starting from the user entered query, first it detects the quantities (i.e. the amounts and the corresponding units); then, these information will be isolated from the main query and they will be used for boosting up all products relevant to those quantities.
+The main idea behind the quantity detection plugin is the following: starting from the user-entered query, first it detects the quantities (i.e. the amounts and the corresponding units); then, this information will be isolated from the main query and they will be used for boosting up all products relevant to those quantities.
 Relevancy here can be meant in different ways:

 - exact match: all bottles with a capacity of 25cl

 - range match: all bottles with a capacity between 50cl and 75cl.

 - equivalence exact match: all bottles with a capacity of 0.5 liters (1lt = 100cl)